DigitalFuturesOCADU/webSerial/ServoExamples.md

 # WebSerial Servo Examples
 These examples show various methods for controlling Servos from P5 using the [p5.webserial](https://github.com/gohai/p5.webserial) library.
-It sends the data a comma separated values to arduino.
+It sends data as comma separated values to Arduino.

 ## Table of Contents
 - [Introduction](#introduction)